Shaheen falcon: Description

 The shaheen is a small and powerful-looking falcon with blackish upperparts, rufous underparts with fine, dark streaks, and white on the throat.
 The complete black face mask is sharply demarcated from the white throat.
 It has distinctive rufous underwing-coverts.
 It differs in all these features from the paler F. p. calidus, which is a winter visitor to India, Sri Lanka, and elsewhere in southern Asia.
 Males and females have similar markings and plumage; apart from size there is no sexual dimorphism.
 The birds range in length from 38 to 44 cm.
 The male is about the size of a house crow (Corvus splendens); the female is larger.

 Distribution and habitat

-The shaheen is found in South Asia from India and Bangladesh in the east and to Sri Lanka, central and south-eastern China, and northern Myanmar.
+The shaheen is found in south and southeast Asia, from Pakistan in the west, throughout India, Bangladesh, Sri Lanka, central and south-eastern China, and northern Myanmar.
 In India, it has been recorded in all states mainly from rocky and hilly regions.
 The shaheen has also been reported from the Andaman and Nicobar Islands in the Bay of Bengal.